eforsys/hootmarket-api/sections/warehouses.md

 Warehouses
 ======

-CRUD interface for Warehouses of the Branches.
+Query interface for Warehouses of the Branches.

 Get Warehouses
 ----------